-- · Who will benefit from the Draft Amendments? - What is the current common law prohibition on director remuneration and statutory law in Ontario? - Fiduciary duties of directors of charitable corporations - But what about the corporate law? - We're a registered charity; do other rules apply? - What are the proposed changes? - Comments on the proposed changes in the Draft Amendments
+- Who benefits from the Amendments? - What is the current common law prohibition on director remuneration and statutory law in Ontario? - Fiduciary duties of directors of charitable corporations - But what about the corporate law? - We're a registered charity; do other rules apply? - What's new in the Amendments? - Comments on the Office of the Public Guardian and Trustee's ("PGT") guidance, "Payments to Directors & Connected Persons"